clausehound/clausehound-blog/content/blog/blog-bite-what-is-the-aim-of-a-vesting-provision/index.md

 author: cmcivor@cobaltcounsel.com
 tags: ["Term Sheet","Shareholders Agreement","Investor Term Sheet"]
 date: 2018-06-18 16:03:58
-description: "This article posted to our partner site Mondaq.com illustrates the importance of ensuring that vesting provisions do not create a conflict of interest.
-Vesting provisions can be used by investors to..."
+description: "This article illustrates the importance of ensuring that vesting provisions do not create a conflict of interest."
 ---

 [This article posted to our partner site Mondaq.com](http://www.mondaq.com/unitedstates/x/588446/Directors+Officers/MA+Watch+Court+Questions+Accelerated+Vesting+of+Equity+Compensation) illustrates the importance of ensuring that vesting provisions do not create a conflict of interest.